Memorial Day Sale – Shop Now

 Crete Carpet Tile

 Carpet is the most popular floor covering option in America.
-All-purpose, relatively inexpensive, comfortable to the touch, and fairly easy to clean and maintain, carpet is an excellent home gym flooring solution.
+All-purpose, relatively inexpensive, comfortable to the touch, and fairly easy to clean and maintain.
+Carpet is an excellent home gym flooring solution!

-Now, we don’t mean a thick, plush living room carpet.
-That isn’t gonna work.
-Instead, for home gym flooring, we recommend a short, thin, low-pile carpet.
+For home gym flooring, we recommend a short, thin, low-pile carpet.

-Low-pile is usually much more durable than fluffy shag or even soft Berber style carpets often found in homes.
+Low-pile is usually much more durable than fluffy shag or even soft Berber-style carpets often found in homes.
 Commercial-grade carpet also works very well for home gyms due to its tight-knit loops.

 Pros of Carpet Tile Gym Flooring